FirRW/FirRW/README.md

 - ✋ My Name is Firdan Rahman
 - 💡 I’m currently learning how to improve my machine learning algorithm and business decision making, bit by bit
-- 🌠 Feel free to contact me if you found my profile interesting
+- 🌠 Feel free to contact me if you find my profile interesting
 - 📧 How to reach me : firdanrahmanw@gmail.com
 - ⚡ Fun fact: Did you know random forest is not an actual forest?